Project 2: WebWinter 2025

 -

 Establish a team on the autograder.
-Only teams created on the autograder will be able to join the online office hours queue.
+Only teams created on the autograder will be able to view the project site and join the online office hours queue.

 Ensure the following items are completed and submitted by the deadline: